csikasote/bigc/README.md

-## IGC-Mu-CiBemba : Multimodal Datasets for the Bemba Language
+## Multimodal Datasets for the Bemba Language

 ---------------------